The Problem: ESA WorldCover#

-I used the recommended tool rio-pmtiles, a Python-based tool built on top of Rasterio and GDAL.
-I let it run for over a week - and it never finished.
-Worse, the process consumed so much memory that I had to configure 512 GB of swap space just to keep it alive.
-Thus I got frustrated and I decided to leverage Cursor to create a new tool based on Go.
+I started with rio-pmtiles, the recommended Python tool built on Rasterio and GDAL.
+After over a week of runtime, it still hadn’t finished.
+It consumed so much memory that I had to configure 512 GB of swap space just to keep it alive.
+So I started building a replacement in Go.

-Most of the time spent computing the ESA WorldCover dataset is spent on zoom level 13 - the highest available resolution.
-With a tile size of 512 px an impressive 45 million tiles are computed.
+Most of the processing time goes to zoom level 13 — the highest resolution.
+At a tile size of 512 px, that’s 45 million tiles.
+Here’s how each zoom level breaks down:

 | Zoom | Tiles | Throughput | Duration |